mayjordata/Capstone-Project/README.md

 * I compared teams across 5 years (2014-2018), I can extend the range of teams to older periods, while making sure the change in team's performance is accounted for as the style of play changes over the decades.
 * create recommenders that solely compare all NFL teams in history to one another and the same for college football.
 I already have the data readily available so this would be a instant modification to look into.

 In addition to the recommender improvements, there are also some improvements that can be made to the application side.
 Including college team specific content to the user is a great start.
-When I recommend a team I can provide links to videos, games & events, links to team pages, and also more statistics to chew on.
+When I recommend a team I can provide links to videos, team events, games, links to team pages, and also more statistics to chew on.
 Mostly I would like to be able to provide information on what makes these teams similar and why my recommender thought so.
 Potentially doing some unsupervised learning can be a great tool to help with this.